-The Deployment Image Servicing and Management or DISM tool is a handy utility in Windows devices.
-It is designed by Microsoft to find and fix corrupt system files.
-Unfortunately, there are times when this tool throws error messages and affects a user’s overall experience.
-This is the case of the error code 1392.
+The Deployment Image Servicing and Management or DISM tool is a useful utility in Windows devices, developed by Microsoft to detect and repair corrupt system files.
+However, there are instances where this tool generates error messages, impacting the overall user experience.
+One such case is the error code 1392.

 What Is DISM Error 1392 on Windows?

 In case you encountered the DISM error code 1392 on your Windows 10/11 device, fret not.
 Many Windows users have seen this error as well.
 You may now ask, “how did my computer get DISM error 1392?”

 According to some affected Windows 10/11 users, this error code shows when there are missing or corrupt files in the system.
 It can also appear when your system has broken data or malware entities have infected your device.
 If left unfixed, it can result in data loss or system crashes.
 And though the effects of this error code seem scary, the fixes are easy.

 What to Do About DISM Error 1392 on Windows?

 Now that you know what the DISM error 1392 is all about and how your computer got the error, it’s time to proceed with the recommended fixes.
 Try these solutions in the recommended order for better results.

 Solution #1: Run a CHKDSK scan